Frequently asked questions about the Office Activation Wizard

 Q10: What is reduced-functionality mode?

 A10: In reduced-functionality mode, programs function similarly to viewers.
 When a program runs in reduced-functionality mode, many commands are unavailable (dimmed).
 Therefore, you cannot access those functionalities.
-Some limitations of reduced-functionality mode include the following:
+Some limitations of reduced-functionality mode include:

 - You cannot create new documents.